panzerdp/dmitripavlutin.com/content/posts/058-classes-guide/index.md

 The traditional class as *the blueprint to create objects*, used in languages like Java or Swift, does not exist in JavaScript.
 The prototypal inheritance deals only with objects.

-The prototypal inhertiance can emulate the classic class inhertance.
-ES2015 introduces the `class` syntax, which is a syntactic sugar over protypal inherithance.
+The prototypal inheritance can emulate the classic class inheritance.
+ES2015 introduces the `class` syntax, which is syntactic sugar over the prototypal inheritance.

 This post familiarizes you with ES2015 classes: how to define a class, initialize the instance, define fields and methods, understand the private and public fields, grasp the static fields and methods.